WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 number of blocked byways hits 75% of the total, this is a signal that congestion has occurred.
-In such a case, the client or server MUST either drop packets at the application layer, or buffer them for later transmission. [[TODO: can we play with QUIC priorities to prioriteze newer media frames over older?]]
+In such a case, the client or server MUST either drop packets at the application layer, or buffer them for later transmission. [[TODO: can we play with QUIC priorities to prioritize newer media frames over older?]]

 When a client or server receives a media frame, it MUST send an acknowledge message on the media control byway.
 This acknowledgement message MUST contain the full sequence number and channel number for the media packet that was received.
-It MUST also contain the timestamp, represnted as wallclock time, at which the media packet was received.
+It MUST also contain the timestamp, represented as wallclock time, at which the media packet was received.

 If the server has marked 75% of the media byways